Kegel Exercises: Benefits and How to Do Them

 What are the benefits of Kegel Exercises?

 Pregnant women who perform Kegel exercises often find they have an easier birth.
 Strengthening these muscles during pregnancy can help you develop the ability to control your muscles during labor and delivery.
-Toning all of these muscles will also minimize two common problems during pregnancy: bladder control and hemorrhoids.
+Toning these muscles will also minimize two common problems during pregnancy: decreased bladder control and hemorrhoids.

 How to do Kegel Exercises

-- There a few ways to locate your kegel muscles.
-You can insert a finger into the vagina and try to squeeze the muscles surrounding it.
-Or you practice stopping the flow of urine when urinating.
-(Although, you don’t want to do this too often during urination because it can actually weaken the muscles over time and/or increase your chance of a urinary infection.)
+- There a few ways to locate your Kegel muscles.
+You can insert a finger into the vagina, and try to squeeze the muscles surrounding it.
+Or you can practice stopping the flow of urine when urinating.
+(However, you don’t want to do this too often during urination because it can actually weaken the muscles over time and/or increase your chance of a urinary infection.)